adamjanbialek/the-latest/README.md

 ## Components
 AppComponent: Main component of the application, implements Navbar and router-outlet.
 HomeComponent: Component representing the home page.
 NavbarComponent: Provides the navigation inside the app.
+No mobile-specific version at the moment.
 ContentHomeComponent: Container Component of the feature module that implements the router-outlet.
 ContentListComponent: Component that displays the list of the Content Items based on conditions set in its implementation of MatPaginator.